Last Updated on March 27, 2026 by Ozlinks Education

 Does an Offshore Technical Skills Record permit me to work in Australia?

-The Offshore Technical Skills Record allows you to apply for a provisional license with the relevant state or territory licensing authority as soon as you arrive in Australia.
-To obtain this provisional license, you must submit the Offshore Technical Skills Record (OTSR) along with your registration application.
-This provisional license enables you to work under the supervision of a licensed tradesperson.
+To obtain this provisional licence, you must submit the Offshore Technical Skills Record (OTSR) along with your registration application.
+This provisional licence enables you to work under the supervision of a fully licensed tradesperson.

 How can I obtain an Offshore Technical Skills Record?